suedtiroler obstbaumuseum niederlana

 More information

-Guided tour in German and Italian language every Monday at 4 pm and every Thursday at 10.30 am, furthermore guided family tour on Tuesdays from the 1st of July to September 9, 2025.
-These tours are focused on the current orcharding "from orchard to plate", reservation not needed.
-Guided tours for groups and special tours for school classes of all ages are offered upon request.
+Guided tours every Monday at 4.00 pm and every Wednesday at 9.00 am, for groups and special tours for school classes of all ages are offered upon request.

-The South Tyrolean Fruit Growing Museum stays open every year from the end of March resp. early April to early November, Saturday rest day, in June also on Sundays.
-Short closure of the museum before the start of the summer season from June 1 to 8, 2025.
+The South Tyrolean Fruit Growing Museum stays open every year from the end of March/early April to early November, closed on Fridays and Saturdays; in high summer, closed only on Saturdays.
 It remains closed in winter.

 Suggest an edit/correction